magomimmo/modern-cljs/doc/tutorial-16.md

   :cljsbuild {...
               ...
               :test-commands {"phantomjs-whitespace"
-                              ["runners/phantomjs.js" "resources/public/js/modern_dbg.js"]
+                              ["runners/phantomjs.js" "test/js/testable_dbg.js"]

                               "phantomjs-simple"
-                              ["runners/phantomjs.js" "resources/public/js/modern_pre.js"]
+                              ["runners/phantomjs.js" "test/js/testable_pre.js"]

                               "phantomjs-advanced"
-                              ["runners/phantomjs.js" "resources/public/js/modern.js"]}
+                              ["runners/phantomjs.js" "test/js/testable.js"]}
               ...
               ...
 )
 ```

-The value of `:test-commands` is a map in which each key is a name,
+The value of `:test-commands` is a map in which each key is a name
-and each value is a vector of two elements: the pathname of the
+(.e.g `"phantomjs-whitespace"`), and each value is a vector of two
-`phantomjs.js` launcher we just grabbed from [Chas Emerick][3] and the
+elements: the pathname of the `phantomjs.js` launcher we just grabbed
-pathname of the JS file to be loaded in the headless browser.
+from [Chas Emerick][3] and the pathname of the JS file to be loaded in
+the headless browser (e.g. `"test/js/testable_dbg.js"`).

-In the `modern-cljs` project we defined three CLJS builds, one for
+In the `modern-cljs` project we already defined three CLJS `:builds`,
-each optimization option of the GCLS compiler (i.e. `whitespace`,
+one for each optimization option of the GCLS compiler
-`simple` and `advanced`).
+(i.e. `whitespace`, `simple` and `advanced`).

 Each build emits a corresponding JS file (i.e. `modern_dbg.js`,
 `modern_pre.js` and `modern.js`).
-So, we end up with three key/value
+So, we neeed to end up with three
-pairs to be inserted in the map, one pair for each emitted JS file.
+key/value pairs to be inserted in the map, one pair for each emitted
+JS file.

+But we don't want to add the emitted unit test JS code to the above
+CLJS builds.
+We just want to be able to run our unit tests without
+interfere with the above builds that have been already linked in the
+HTML pages.

+For this reason we need to create three new CLJS `:builds`, one for
+each Google Closure Compiler optimization.

 ### Instructing lein-cljsbuild about CLJS test directory